 Eventually, and sometimes on delay, the glycogen will release from the liver and the person with diabetes will experience hyperglycemia — or high blood sugar.
 This rebound impact of hypoglycemia, followed by hyperglycemia, doesn’t feel very good and can make the person feel tired and worn out.

 “It is not just high blood sugars and lack of insulin that people with type 1 diabetes have to deal with,” said Dr. Jordan Pinsker, Vice President and Medical Director for Tandem Diabetes Care who is also a leading endocrinologist.
 “Many people do not realize that even shortly after the diagnosis of type 1 diabetes is made, the cell signaling that the body uses to raise blood sugar is also not always working correctly.
 This makes it even harder to respond to a low blood sugar.”

-Low blood sugar levels can be caused by several different factors, including too much insulin, unplanned increased activity, not eating, or a sudden change in hormones.
+Low blood sugar can be caused by several factors, including too much insulin, unplanned increased activity, not eating, or a sudden change in hormones.

 What are the Symptoms of Low Blood Sugar?

-(Please note that the following symptoms may not be an indication of hypoglycemia for all individuals.
-Please consult a healthcare professional for further information.)
+Please Note: The following symptoms may not be an indication of hypoglycemia for all individuals.
+Please consult a healthcare professional for further information.

 - An accelerated heartbeat

 When someone experiences a low blood sugar (usually defined as a blood sugar less than 70 mg/dL), their brain tells their body they need to eat.
 The tendency to eat until we feel well may fix the low blood sugar, but it may also be too much of a sugar intake that will require additional insulin later.
 This is why it’s important to be aware of carbohydrate intake.

 A popular method for treating low blood sugar is to follow the “Rule of 15.”
 This is when a person experiencing low blood glucose eats 15 grams of carbohydrates, then waits for 15 minutes for their glucose to rise.